Inheritance Tax (IHT)

 • Taking out life insurance

-The options that are available can be confusing and it is essential that you receive the correct financial advice before making a decision.
+The options that are available can be confusing and it is therefore essential that you receive the correct financial advice before making a decision.

 Aside from inheritance, Lovewell Blake can help you with all aspects of personal financial planning.